Effects of genocide on youth: Psychological effects

 Youth that grew up as victims of the Holocaust also experienced many psychological effects.
 One effect was that of learned helplessness.
-They grew up believing that they were inferior to everyone else, creating a victim mindset.
 They also had inherent feelings of abandonment, loneliness, and a sense of being unwanted.
 Being separated from their parents, separated from everyone they knew, they grew up thinking that everyone left them.
 Being constantly moved around they were not able to make concrete relationships and became lonely.
 Youth were raised in concentration camps where if they were not valuable they would be exterminated; proving themselves was used as a survival tactic.
-The feeling of needing to prove themselves carried over in every day life even as the war ended and they were no longer victims of the Holocaust.
+The feeling of needing to prove themselves carried over in everyday life even as the war ended and they were no longer victims of the Holocaust.
 As another means of survival, children often had to alter their identities.
 They rid themselves of Jewish names and tendencies in order to survive.
 During the Holocaust they grew up believing that they should be ashamed of who they were and their identity.
 When the war ended, they struggled with returning to their Jewish life.
 Youth questioned who they were and struggled with finding their identity.

 Many young people that experienced the Holocaust became suicidal.
 They lost the desire to exist or felt a deep disgust at the idea of living.
 Germans questioned why Jews in the ghettos did not commit mass suicide because of how hard the Germans had made life for the Jews.
 Some youth survivors used the Nazi domination to fuel their desire to live and desire to fight back.